saturn-xiv/arete/README.md

 ## How to use

+* Generate a 256-bit base64 encoded string by `openssl rand -base64 32`
 * Generate **config.toml** `arete generate:config`, then change it if you need
 * Migrate database `arete database:migrate`
 * Import locale records `arete i18n:sync`